 I love to help others green up their thumbs and keep their garden healthy and thriving.

-A Healthy Farm
+A Healthy Garden

 Having a healthy farm or garden is every agriculturist’s dream.
-The key to having a healthy farm or garden is to diligently carry out certain practices to ensure that pests and diseases do not destroy your beautiful garden.
+The key to having a healthy farm or garden is to diligently carry out certain practices to ensure that pests and diseases do not destroy your beautiful space.
 This article is going to discuss a few of these techniques in such a way that even an amateur gardener can follow.

 In this article, we will consider the following techniques:

 - Seed Dressing

 Seed dressing is a process whereby seeds are treated prior to planting.
 This can be done manually or industrially.
 It can involve the use of chemicals that might be antimicrobial or fungicidal.

 Seed dressing can also be referred to as seed treatment.
 It is considered to be environmentally friendly, since the chemicals used in it are small compared to when such chemicals like pesticides and fungicides are applied directly to the soil and environment.

 - Seed dressing protects germinating seeds against pathogens in the seed and in the soil, which would otherwise prevent successful growth.

 - It protects the seeds from being eaten up by insects in the soil.